 Last Updated on

-If you are a guitar player with a little bit of experience, then you already know that a Telecaster pickup that really helps you create that classic sound.
-Telecaster pickups have aided some of the world’s greatest musicians in defining their sound, from Jimmy Bryant to Bruce Springsteen.
-These pickups have inspired us to discover more about the contribution they can make to helping guitar players in discovering their musical identity, so let’s dig deeper into what this little wonder can do.
+If you are a guitar player with a little bit of experience, you know that Stratocaster pickups and Tonerider pickups are no the only option on the market.
+And is probably that you already know that a Telecaster pickup really helps you create that classic vibe of the vintage pickups.
+Tele pickups have aided some of the world’s greatest musicians in defining their sound, from Jimmy Bryant to Bruce Springsteen.

-The answer to this question is a very tricky one.
-There is no magic formula that guitar player can apply and spontaneously discover which pickup best suits their sound.
+Even with a great Telecaster Guitar, a good pickup will do the big difference.
+But, the answer to this question is a very tricky one.
+You can even find a custom shop dedicated to the topic.
+There is no magic formula that an electric guitar player can apply and spontaneously discover which are the best Telecaster pickups for their sound, or it might even be a Strat!
+There are many electric guitar pickups in the market.
 However, there are a few things that you can keep in mind the next time you go pickup shopping:

-The mechanism on a Telecaster pickup is quite common: it was a three-way selector switch, combined with a two single-coil mechanism.
+Like a Telecaster Guitar, the mechanism on a Telecaster pickup is quite easy to familiarize with: it was a three-way selector switch, combined with a two single coil mechanism.
 A bridge Telecaster pickup is placed really close to the bridge.
 The pole-pieces for the bass are further away from the bridge compared to the one for the treble strings.
 Because of this, a bridge Telecaster pickup adds a lot of treble to the sound.

 With every pickup, the most important thing is the sound you can get.
-Telecaster pickups have made quite a reputation for themselves, and every musician with quite a lot of guitar-playing experience knows that a Telecaster will give a bright tone.
+Telecaster pickups have made quite a reputation for themselves and their custom shop, and every musician with quite a lot of guitar-playing experience knows that a Telecaster will give a bright tone.

 A very common term that associated with guitar pickups is the Alnico magnet.
 The term “Alnico” is normally followed by a Roman number, ranging between 2 to 5 (that’s II to V).
 But what does this all mean?